Thanksgiving Front Door Decorating

-It feels like between Halloween and Christmas, we skip over Thanksgiving decorating.
-The nice thing about front door decorating is that it gives you the opportunity to celebrate a season, event or holiday without hours of work.
-Today, let’s put Thanksgiving back where it belongs-front and center, on a front door.
+It feels like, between Halloween and Christmas, we skip over Thanksgiving decorating as fall color transitions to holiday cheer.
+The nice thing about front door decorating is that it gives you the opportunity to celebrate a season, event, or holiday without hours of work.
+Today, let’s put Turkey Day back where it belongs – front and center – on a front door.

 You’ll love these Thanksgiving door decorations too!